Not-so-Cleansing Recessions: Quantitative Model

 \section{Quantitative Model}

-We conclude by considering a quantitative version of our model to study fixed-cost cycles and the optimal policy response.
+We conclude by considering a quantitative version of the model of Section \ref{sec:ge} to study fixed-cost cycles and the optimal policy response.
 We simulate firm exit and entry in a mean-reverting fixed-cost cycle and characterize output losses in terms of log deviations from the steady state along the transition.